OliverStone01/Try-Hack-Me/pre-security/network-fundamentals/extending-your-network.md

          |  These firewalls are much dumber as they are only as effective
 Stateless|  as the rules that are defined.
          |
-         |  Howeverm these firewalls are great when receiving large
+         |  However these firewalls are great when receiving large
          |  amounts of traffic from a set of hosts (DDOS attack)
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ```